chweekueh1/nyp-fyp-project/README.md

 Docs available at <http://127.0.0.1:8080>

+> Technical detail: this just grabs docstrings and renders it in Sphinx.

 ### ⏳️ Benchmarking

 Benchmarks for various function and API calls in the codebase can be triggered via: